 - CM baby gift

 CM is a health insurance provider for young families.
 After birth, adoption or long-term foster care, you will be offered a unique and valuable gift for your baby.
-You can choose from four gifts with a value of up to 195 euros.
 Further details and terms at www.cm.be/skoebidoe.

 - CM sunshades

 CM will give you two handy CM sunshades for your car.

 As a CM member, you can lend a lot of equipment that you need temporarily, such as a breast pump, weighing scales or aerosol-based inhaler, with a discount from a Thuiszorgwinkel.